uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/spblas/operations/spsv.rst

 .. rubric:: Description and Assumptions

-The ``oneapi::mkl::sparse::spsv`` routine solves a system of linear equations for a square matrix:
+The ``oneapi::math::sparse::spsv`` routine solves a system of linear equations for a square matrix:

 .. math::